 Key Points of Scrum

-There are some key points to Scrum that many teams find attractive:
+Some of the key points of Scrum that many teams find attractive:

 - Self-organized with focus on the team.

 - No necessity for large amounts of documentation.
-Instead have very accurate and to the point stories, tasks etc.
+Instead having very accurate and to the point stories, tasks, etc.

 - The cross functional team works together as a single unit.